ds4owd-001/project-Dominiclemus/data/processed/README.md

 etc.

-3. Date of data collection (single date, range, approximate date):
+3. Date of data collection (single date, range, approximate date):2023-12-23

-4. Geographic location of data collection:
+4. Geographic location of data collection: Uganda

 5. Information about funding sources that supported the collection of the data:

 ## Sharing / access information

-1. Licenses/restrictions placed on the data:
+1. Licenses/restrictions placed on the data:  No restrictions

 Recommended: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).